Maki memories: eating sushi in Japan

 What does sushi mean?

 Sushi means ‘sour rice’ in Japanese.
-Sushi rice, known as su-meshi or shari, is actually made with vinegar to create that sweet, salty and sour flavour.
-It also helps preserve the rice and makes it easier to break apart.
-Helps make sure the pans don’t end up ruined by cement-like rice after every cook.
+Sushi rice, known as su-meshi or shari, is actually made with vinegar to create that sweet, salty, and sour flavour.
+It helps preserve the rice, makes it easier to break apart, and keeps the pans from getting ruined by cement-like rice after every cook.

 The history of sushi